Protect Wellington’s

 Wellington’s Creative Capital identity is not accidental — the arts are the heart of who we are.

-It is an identity built over time through the work of artists and arts organisations, sustained public investment, and the everyday cultural life of the city.
+This identity has been built over time through the work of artists and arts organisations, sustained public investment, and the everyday cultural life of the city.
 This ecosystem is now under pressure from proposed budget changes.

-It is our understanding that the arts and cultural budget is expected to face cuts of around 5%, compared with approximately 1% across other Council departments and programmes.
+The Creative Capital budget faces proposed cuts of 5%, compared to significantly lower cuts across other departments (for example, 0.4% in the Council's Social and Recreation area).
 This disparity raises serious concerns about fairness and the strategic value placed on arts and culture within Wellington’s long-term priorities.

 These reductions would also undermine Council’s ability to deliver on the Aho Tini 2030: Arts, Culture and Creativity Strategy, the city’s long-term framework for arts, culture, and creativity, developed through extensive sector consultation and investment.
 Weakening its delivery risks eroding both the strategy itself and the partnership that underpins it.

-We recognise that Council faces significant financial constraints and must make difficult decisions across essential infrastructure needs.
-However, a thriving city also depends on sustained investment in arts and culture alongside other core priorities.
+We recognise that Council faces substantial financial constraints and must make difficult decisions across essential infrastructure needs.
+However, a thriving city also depends on sustained investment in arts and culture alongside other core priorities — and on maintaining the long-term pipeline of cultural work, development, and opportunity that underpins sector sustainability.

 We urge Wellington City Council to: